dcodev1702/LogAnalytics-Export-2-ADX/README.md

 # Instructions:
 1. Register the Microsoft.insights resource provider (if not already done so).
+   * You can check with the following PowerShell command (issue in cloud Shell if needed)
+   '''console
+    Get-AzResourceProvider | ? {$_.ProviderNamespace -eq 'Microsoft.Insights'}
+   '''

    ![Image 6-24-23 at 10 55 PM](https://github.com/dcodev1702/LogAnalytics-Export-2-ADX/assets/32214072/af00c1d3-a7c6-40e1-8409-256cfc953ed4)

 3. Create an Azure Data Explorer (ADX) Cluster and Database where your tables will reside.